Bivariate Instantaneous Frequency and Bandwidth: The Modulated Elliptical Signal

 \subsection{Modulated Ellipse Model}

-Bivariate signals will be represented both in the complex-valued form $z(t)\equiv x(t)+i y(t)$, and in vector form $\bx(t)\equiv ^T$, with $x(t)$ and $y(t)$ both real-valued and where ``$T$'' denotes the matrix transpose.
-Our starting point for describing bivariate oscillations will be the \emph{modulated elliptical signal} \cite{lilly06-npg}
+Bivariate signals will be represented both in the complex-valued form $z(t)\equiv x(t)+i y(t)$, and in the vector form $\bx(t)\equiv ^T$, with $x(t)$ and $y(t)$ both real-valued and where ``$T$'' denotes the matrix transpose.
+Shortly we will take the analytic part of $\bx(t)$, to give $\bx_+(t)\equiv 2\calA[\bx](t)$.
+Note that one may recover the complex-valued signal $z(t)$ in terms of the pair of analytic signals as

+The complex-valued signal $z(t)$ corresponding to a bivariate real-valued vector does not, in general, have its imaginary part and real part being Hilbert transforms of each other, but is formed from two separately observed signals, rather than from a single signal.